 The name of a DBEnvironment and the name of its DBECon file are identical.
-This name uses the form shown here and follows MPE file naming conventions:
+This name uses the form shown here, follows HP-UX file naming conventions, and cannot exceed 128 characters, including slashes:

 '''

-Filename \verb[.GroupName[.AccountName]]
+[Pathname/]FileName

 '''

 This name must always be enclosed in single quotation marks when specified in SQL commands.
-If the group and account are not given, ALLBASE/SQL assumes the name specified is in the current group and account.
+If an absolute path name is not specified, ALLBASE/SQL presumes the name specified is relative to your current working directory.